galaxyproject/training-material/topics/transcriptomics/tutorials/clipseq/tutorial.md

 ## Removal of adapter sequences with **Cutadapt**

-In this task we are going to remove two 3' and two 5' adapters from the reads (Note: The eCLIP protocol uses more adapter sequences, for more information take a look [here](https://doi.org/10.1038/nmeth.3810)).
+In this task we are going to remove two 3' and two 5' adapters from the reads (Note: The eCLIP protocol uses more adapter sequences, for more information take a look in the original publication {% cite VanNostrand2016 %}).

 > <hands-on-title>Adapter Removal</hands-on-title>
 >